oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 **Steps to Access:**
   1. Log in to Oppia
-  2. Navigate to Facilitator Dashboard
+  2. Navigate to /facilitator-dashboard
   3. Click "Create Learner Group"
   4. OR directly visit http://localhost:8181/create-learner-group

 ![Create Learner Group](images/Webpage-Guide/createlearnergroup.png)

-### Creator Dashboard
+### Creator Dashboard Page

 - **Description:**
 This dashboard allows creators to manage explorations and collections they have created, including drafts and published content.